England's metropolis has had a vigorous chess life for some 200 years, but being a desert for international chess events from 1950s to the mid-1970s.

 World Chess Championship matches:

-> FIDE Chess Championship, Rematch 1986 (the second half was played in Leningrad)
+> FIDE Chess Championship, Rematch 1986 (Kasparov vs. Karpov); the second half of the match was held in Leningrad

 > Brain Games World Chess Championship 2000 (Kramnik dethroning Kasparov), later embedded in the "Classical Champions"

 > The next World Championship will be played at London: https://london2018.worldchess.com/

 Magnus Carlsen (28) will make the third defense of his world title this year in London in a best-of-12-games match from 9-28 November 2018 against Fabiano Caruana (26), the Challenger who

 won in March 2018 the eight-man Candidates Tournament in Berlin.